jamestcorley/jamestcorley.github.io/_posts/2025-08-24-CompTIA-SecurityPlus-Certified.md

 and closer to something.
 Now that I'm on the other side, I'm more knowledgable and ready to learn what's next.

-Also learning what I needed to know from multiple teachers also helped.
 Thank you Anthony Dion, Andrew Ramdayal, Jason Messer, and Dennis Kraft.

 Onwards I go. ⛵